udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 --------------

 **Dear Future GCU Student Head,**
-Do try to be more consistent with work and advancing GCU, which I counbld.t do compelete justice to.
+Do try to be more consistent with work and advancing GCU, which I couldn't do compelete justice to.

 ---------